Is it a wise decision to nap, or not? Here’s what you need to know before joining the nap club.

 The “ideal” duration of a nap is all over the place, and often depends on the article or study you’re reading.
 Some say 15-20 minutes; others say 30-40; yet others say 60-90 minutes.
 Is just about the time you have available, or is there some standard to follow?

 Going back to the sleep stages, you have choices.
 If you know the quality of your sleep the night before was poor (and you have the time), you might aim to complete an entire 90-minute sleep cycle.
+This might be the best option for those in the special situations I previously described.

 If you’re supplementing a brief disturbance from the night before, or just looking to recharge your batteries, touching the theta wave stage (2) is likely enough, and will occur with about 20 minutes of nap time.
 You will enter a state of deep relaxation (not unlike meditation!), which might be just the boost you need.